jalombar/starsmasher/documentation/installation.md

 ## [2.1] Compile the gravity library

 To compile the gravity library, cuda will need to be installed.
 You can find the gravity library in both parallel_bleeding_edge/src/SPHgrav_lib2 and Blackollider/src/SPHgrav_lib2/.
+The SPHgrav_lib2 subdirectory contains code written by Evghenii Gaburov (and somewhat modified by Jamie Lombardi and Sam Knarr) for calculating softened gravitational forces and potentials on NVIDIA GPUs.
 From within the main starsmasher folder,
 ```
-cd Blackollider/src/SPHgrav_lib
+cd Blackollider/src/SPHgrav_lib2
 ```
-will navigate you to the directory where the library can be built.

-The SPHgrav_lib2 subdirectory contains code written by Evghenii Gaburov (and somewhat modified by Jamie Lombardi and Sam Knarr) for calculating softened gravitational forces and potentials on NVIDIA GPUs.
-In the SPHgrav_lib2 there are few files including some makefiles.
-The standard “makefile” should hopefully be sufficient after making one change, as we now describe.
+will navigate you to this directory, where the library will be built.
+In the SPHgrav_lib2 subdirectory, there are few files including a Makefile.
+This Makefile should hopefully be sufficient after making one change, as we now describe.

 Look for the following string to edit in the Makefile:
 ```